Greg Brockman: Career

+OpenAI

 Brockman met with Sam Altman and Elon Musk, and led the recruiting of the OpenAI founding team.
 Many of its members, including Ilya Sutskever, were top AI research talent that left high paying jobs for the opportunity at OpenAI.
 He co-founded OpenAI in December 2015 alongside Altman, Sutskever and others.
-The company was initially run from Brockman's living room.
+The company initially operated from Brockman's living room.

-He led various prominent projects early on at OpenAI, including OpenAI Gym and OpenAI Five, a Dota 2 bot.
+He led various projects at OpenAI, including OpenAI Gym and OpenAI Five, a Dota 2 bot.

 On February 14, 2019, OpenAI announced that they had developed a new large language model called GPT-2, but kept it private due to their concern for its potential misuse.
-They finally released the model to a limited group of beta testers in May 2019.
+They released the model to a limited group of beta testers in May 2019.

-On March 14, 2023, in a live video demo, Brockman unveiled GPT-4, the fourth iteration in the GPT series, and the newest language model created by OpenAI.
+On March 14, 2023, in a live video demo, Brockman unveiled GPT-4, the fourth iteration in the GPT series.

-On November 17, 2023, along with the firing of Sam Altman from OpenAI, Greg Brockman was told he was being removed from the board.
-Wall Street Journal reporter Keach Hagey reported Sutskever supplied the board with a document of alleged bullying behavior by Brockman; chief technology officer Mira Murati said Brockman's relationship with Altman made it almost impossible for her to do her job; and "Altman fielded many requests from OpenAI employees to rein in Brockman."
-Brockman was set to report to interim CEO Murati, but later on November 17, he announced that he had quit the company.
+On November 17, 2023, alongside the firing of Sam Altman, Brockman was told he had been removed from the board.
+Sutskever supplied the board with a document of alleged bullying by Brockman.
+Mira Murati said Brockman's relationship with Altman made it impossible for her to do her job, and Altman had already "fielded many requests from OpenAI employees to rein in Brockman".
+Brockman was to report to Murati, but on November 17, he announced that he had quit the company.

-On November 20, 2023, Microsoft CEO Satya Nadella announced that Brockman and former OpenAI CEO Sam Altman would join Microsoft to lead a new advanced AI research team.
+On November 20, 2023, Microsoft CEO Satya Nadella announced that Brockman and Altman would join Microsoft to lead a new advanced AI research team.
 The following day, after a deal was reached to reinstate Altman as CEO, Brockman returned to OpenAI.
-Brockman was on sabbatical since August 2024 and announced to join at the end of the year.
-In November 2024, he returned to the company after three months of absence.
+Brockman took a sabbatical from August to November 2024.

+Elon Musk lawsuit

+Jury selection for OpenAI cofounder Elon Musk's lawsuit against OpenAI and its current executives, including Brockman, began on April 27, 2026.
+On April 28, 2026, Elon Musk began his testimony against Altman and OpenAI.
+On May 18, 2026, the jury decided in favor of Altman, Brockman and OpenAI, finding that Musk's claims were barred by the statute of limitations.

 Personal life

-In November 2019, Brockman married his girlfriend, Anna.
+In November 2019 after a year of dating, Brockman married Anna at OpenAI's offices on a workday.
+Ilya Sutskever officiated the wedding.
+As of July 2026, Brockman's net worth was estimated at $25.5 billion according to Bloomberg Billionaires Index, with the vast majority of his fortune coming from his stake in OpenAI.

+Political activities

+Brockman and his wife were the biggest donors to Donald Trump's Super PAC, MAGA Inc., in 2025 with each of them donating US$12.5 million.
+Brockman and his wife also donated $50 million to Leading the Future, a super PAC dedicated to AI deregulation that he helped found with Andreessen Horowitz co-founders Marc Andreessen and Ben Horowitz.
+OpenAI publicly expressed openness to increased regulatory oversight and has a policy against donating to such Super PACs.
+Greg & Anna donated $25 million to MAGA Inc. and $25 million Leading the Future in 2026.